How to start freelancing (even when working full-time)

 Join a forum catering to your industry, offer opinions on pressing issues and questions, and partake in discussions.

-Ask how they found the freelancer they hired, and why they hired him/her – clients can best tell you what they want from a professionals they hire.
+Ask how they found the freelancer they hired, and why they hired him/her.
+After all, clients can best tell you what they want from the professionals they hire.

 Learn how to pitch through email

-Knowing how to pitch your expertise and skills is as important as having said expertise and skills – sending cold emails to potential clients is a good way to start.
-Identify potential clients in your industry (a simple google search can suffice), and start crafting your emails:
+Knowing how to pitch your expertise and skills is as important as having said expertise and skills.
+And, sending cold emails to potential clients is a good way to start.
+So, identify potential clients in your industry (a simple Google search can suffice), and start crafting your emails:

 - Personalize emails.
-Show your knowledge of the business you want to be hired by, and make sure you address the right person in your email (avoid the popular “To Whom It May Concern” phrasing).
+Make sure you address the person in your email (avoid the popular “To Whom It May Concern” phrasing).

 - Make sure you pitch the email to the right person.
 If you’re pitching an online magazine to land a writing gig, make sure you send the pitch to the magazine’s editor, and not the magazine’s Art Director, or any other person unrelated to the field of writing.

 - Create a thoughtful proposal.
-Do your research, understand what the company you’re pitching to is looking for, and understand how your services tie into that.
+Do your research, understand what the company or website you’re pitching to is looking for, and understand how your services tie into that.

-You’ll probably need some practice with email pitching, but you’ll get your answer soon enough – if no one replies to your emails, you’re likely doing something wrong and need to rethink your approach.
+You’ll probably need some practice with email pitching, but you’ll get the answer to how efficient your emails are soon enough.
+If no one replies to you, you’re likely doing something wrong and need to rethink your approach.

-Finding your first client is most difficult, especially if you haven’t yet made a name for yourself in your industry/niche – but, your first client (if he/she is satisfied with your work) can give you a referral to serve as your credibility among future clients.
+Finding your first client is the most difficult, especially if you haven’t yet made a name for yourself in your industry/niche.
+But, your first client (if he/she is satisfied with your work) can give you a referral to serve as your credibility among future clients.

 Look through freelance job platforms/websites

-You can go through general freelance job/platforms, but also those aimed at developers, designers, virtual assistants, writers, translators…
+You can go through general freelance job platforms, but also those aimed at developers, designers, virtual assistants, writers, translators, etc

 Expand your network

-In any case, it’s best that you expand your network – and here’s where the famous Pareto principle comes in handy.
-Cultivating a good relationship with 20% of your clients will help you find 80% of new work through their referrals – and each new 20 referrals increase your chances of getting new projects by 80%.
+In any case, it’s best that you expand your network — and here’s where the famous Pareto principle comes in handy.
+According to it, cultivating a good relationship with 20% of your clients will help you find 80% of new work through their referrals.
+Moreover, each new 20 referrals increase your chances of getting new projects by 80%.

-In order to expand your network, you can partake in industry webinars, attend events, join Facebook groups and communities, streamline your LinkedIn network and send out invites to professionals in your field (or a field that often requires your services).
+- send out invites to professionals in your field (or a field that often requires your services)

-Also, don’t be coy about asking people you know in person (not just existing clients, but also your friends and family) to introduce you to new people – you never know where you’ll land your next gig, and it might even be in the local pub where the people from the neighboring marketing agency like to hang out.
+Also, don’t be shy about asking people you know in person (not just existing clients, but also your friends and family) to introduce you to new people.
+After all, you never know where you’ll land your next gig, and it might even be in the local pub where the people from the neighboring marketing agency like to hang out.